 Anyway, they get to Imola 94’ pretty quickly… and it’s a pretty polarising segment.
 On the downside, it completely glossed over how brutal a weekend it truly was.
-Ratzenberger’s equally tragic death wasn’t mentioned from the day before, or the massive wreck that Rubens Barrichello had that he was lucky to walk away from, airborne at 170mph.
+Ratzenberger’s equally tragic death wasn’t mentioned from the day before, or the massive wreck that Rubens Barrichello had that he was lucky to walk away from, airborne at 170 miles per hour.
 And then they showed Senna’s life-ending crash fully uncensored, as well as the marshals trying to get his body out of the car.
-Call me a snowflake if you like, but I think giving folks a heads up before they see a guy die at 190mph is a responsible, harmless thing to do.
+Call me a snowflake if you like, but I think giving folks a heads up before they see a guy die at 190 miles per hour is a responsible, harmless thing to do.

 On the positive side, it gave us the best interview of the entire documentary, one from 1994 where they sat down with Michael.
 As a 29-year-old fan, I’d never seen this interview before, and it was powerful and harrowing.
 Michael may not have liked him at the time, but you can tell he clearly respected Ayrton Senna a great deal.
 His passing clearly had a massive impact on him.
 Michael thought all these drivers were invincible.
 He thought Ayrton was invincible.
 His mind was telling him: “Hey, it’s just a coma, that’s not too bad!
 He might miss a couple of races, but he’ll be fine, right?”
 Maybe that’s youthful naivety, or false hope.
 Point is, a few hours later, he was dead.

-And I think that took a while for that to sink in for Michael.
-You see him talk about the next race at Silverstone a fortnight later and having to drive a car again and questioning his own morality, mentioning how he was visualising corners where he could die immediately, barely being able to sleep at night, questioning if he even wanted to race.
+You can tell Michael had really struggled dealing with that.
+You see him talk about the next race at Silverstone a fortnight later and having to drive a car again and questioning his own morality.
+He mentioned how he was visualising corners where he could die, barely being able to sleep at night, questioning if he even wanted to race.
 He was holding back tears by the end.
 It’s a hard, but necessary watch, and a rare glimpse of the emotional side of Michael beyond the ruthless reputation on track.